iiamDb/iiamdb.github.io/README.md

 You are more than welcome to bookmark this information for your own benefits!

 Growth-Mindset<br>
-Is best believed as basic abitlities that are developed through hard work and dedication!
+Is best <em>believed</em> as basic abitlities that are developed through hard work and dedication!

 <strong>Three Reminders to <em>help</em> with Growth-Mindset</strong>